daunkim18/BMI-Programming/README.md

-# Oral Microbiome Genus-Level Analysis for Depression Using SQL and Python
+# A Reproducible SQL-Driven Pipeline for Oral Microbiome Analysis and Visualization of Genus-Level Biomarkers in Depression
 **Author: Daun Kim**
 **Course: BMI 8540 – Final Project**